isomerpages/moe-whitesandspri/_exemplary-character/Sexuality Education.md

 #### **Information for Parents**
 8\.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here]() (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
-The completed opt-out form is to be submitted by 08/02/2023.
+This form will be distributed to parents at the start of the year and is also downloadable [[here](/files/SEd%20Letter%20to%20Parents%202023_final.pdf)]()  The completed opt-out form is to be submitted by 08/02/2023.

 10\.
 Parents can contact the school at **6922 9113 (Mrs Joycelyn Lok)** for discussion or to seek clarification about the school’s sexuality education programme.